 “I don’t want to wait to get married!
 Let’s do it now!

 Not to brag, but I have had a few marriage proposals in my life, and one time, I actually walked down the aisle.
-Still, that proposition did not turn out to be my “happy ever after,” at least not in the traditional sense.
+Still, that proposition did not turn out to be my “happily ever after,” at least not in the traditional sense.
 Thankfully, it led me on another joyous path and a perfectly sweet union that has made my life wonderfully complete, and in turn, I found the love and happiness that many women seek.

 This story starts in the year 1996 with another love story, the romance of two high school sweethearts.
 The young couple spent many hours together, and young love blossomed, but like many love stories, the two went their separate ways when the young man left for college.
 The young man met a woman from school, they married, and started a little family.
 The young woman caught the attention of a young soldier, they married, and also started a little family.